Buying A House In Massachusetts: Facts And Tips

 Because most people sell their homes in the spring months, sellers who put their houses on the market in the winter are more likely to be doing so out of necessity.
 As a result, winter is often the best time for buyers to catch a deal.

-- Good credit – Good credit means that a borrower’s credit score is relatively high, and they are safe credit risk.
+- Good credit: Good credit means that a borrower’s credit score is relatively high, and they are a safe credit risk.
 When analyzing a borrower’s credit history, a good credit score can be considered anything higher than 670.
-Credit scores ranging from 670 – 739 are also good, while credit scores ranging from 740 – 799 are very good.
+Credit scores ranging from 670 to 739 are also good, while credit scores in the 740 – 799 range are very good.
 Borrowers with a credit score of 800 or higher are exceptionally good.
+Lenders may also offer lower interest rates to applicants with good credit.

-- Appraisal – All lenders require an appraisal be conducted during the mortgage lending process in order to determine the market value of a property.
-This confirms that they amount of money they requested from a borrower is sufficient.
+- Appraisal: All lenders require an appraisal be conducted during the mortgage lending process in order to determine the market value of a property.
+This confirms that the amount of money they requested from a borrower is sufficient.

-- Down payment – In order to move forward smoothly with the purchasing process, it’s essential for you as a buyer to have a sufficient down payment.
+- Down payment: In order to move forward smoothly with the purchasing process, it’s essential for you as a buyer to have a sufficient down payment.
 A good down payment will prove to banks and lenders that you’re capable of affording your future home and won’t default on any payments.
 Most lenders require that borrowers make a minimum down payment of 3.5% of the purchase price.
+Keep in mind as you save that down payments aren’t included in your closing costs.

 Get the right home loan for you.

-Buying A House In Arizona: Get The Facts
+Buying A House In New York: Get The Facts

-Looking into buying a house in Arizona?
-Here’s everything you need to know about real estate in the Grand Canyon State.
+Looking into buying a house in New York?
+Here’s everything you need to know about purchasing real estate in the Empire State.